Zilliqa/dev-portal-old/docs/dev-tools-gozilliqa.md

 title: gozilliqa
 ---
 ## Introduction
-[gozilliqa](https://github.com/Zilliqa/gozilliqa-sdk) is a Golang library for interactiing with the Zilliqa network.
-It has the ability to create wallets, deploy contracts, and invoke transitions to interact with smart contracts on the Zilliqa network.
+[gozilliqa](https://github.com/Zilliqa/gozilliqa-sdk) is a Golang library for interacting with the Zilliqa network.
+It caN create wallets, deploy contracts, and invoke transitions to interact with smart contracts on the Zilliqa network.

 ## Source code

-The github respository can be found at [https://github.com/Zilliqa/gozilliqa-sdk](https://github.com/Zilliqa/gozilliqa-sdk)
+The github repository can be found at [https://github.com/Zilliqa/gozilliqa-sdk](https://github.com/Zilliqa/gozilliqa-sdk)

 ## Releases